 Custom condition inside inState¶

-that builds upon the recommended best practice that every State of your state machine is expressed us it’s own type in Kotlin.
+We already covered inState<State>, which builds upon the recommended best practice that every state of your state machine is expressed as its own type in Kotlin.

-For that use case you can add condition( isConditionMet: (State) -> Boolean)
+For that use case you can add condition(isConditionMet: (State) -> Boolean) blocks inside your inState<State> blocks.

-Example: One could have also modeled the state for our ItemListStateMachine
+Example: One could also have modeled the state for our ItemListStateMachineFactory as follows:

 // TO MODEL YOUR STATE LIKE THIS IS NOT BEST PRACTICE!